-A property’s After Repair Value or ARV is a determination of what a property will be worth after it’s fixed up.
-As the name implies, is the value of the property after repairs.
+A property’s After Repair Value or ARV determines what a property will be worth after it has been improved.
+As the name implies, it’s the value of the property after repairs.
 It compares the current value of a property in its existing condition (“as-is” value) with its anticipated value post-renovation.

-ARV is an essential component of many different real estate investing strategies, but it’s especially relevant for investors who buy distressed properties with the plan of improving them through “sweat equity” and re-selling them at a higher price in the future (e.g. – house flippers and rehabbers).
+ARV is crucial for investors as it helps calculate the potential profit margin when they sell the property, particularly those who buy distressed properties with the plan of improving them through sweat equity and re-selling them at a higher price in the future (e.g., house flippers and rehabbers).

 The conventional formula for calculating ARV looks like this:

 Purchase Price + Value of Repairs and Improvements = After Repair Value (ARV)

 Note that the cost of repairs and improvements is not the same as the value of repairs and improvements.
 Regardless of how much an investor might spend to acquire and renovate a property, the total amount spent doesn’t directly correlate with how much the property will be able to sell.

 In addition, estimating the costs of repairs and renovations is vital, so it’s advisable to obtain itemized estimates from licensed contractors and account for material costs.
 Consider additional expenses in your calculations as well, such as closing, holding, and financing; overlooking these can impact the overall investment value.

 Alternative Way to Calculate an ARV